TBeijen/tbnl-hugo/content/post/2017-01-09-moving-from-wordpress-to-hugo.md

 In this post I'll summarize the steps taken to migrate content to Hugo and setup Hugo and Caddy on a VPS.
 Provisioning code using Ansible is [on GitHub](https://github.com/TBeijen/tbnl-provision/).

+### TL;DR:

+* Exporting to Wordpress is fairly easy but the resulting files might need some postprocessing.
+* Test your export to disqus, including scheme, path or domain changes.
+* Use Snap packages instead of your distro's standard package manager to install the latest Hugo version.
+* Setting up Let's Encrypt using Caddy is very easy (easy as in actually doing nothing).
+Testing it if your site is not yet accessible under the intended domain name will be harder.
+* Be aware of Systemd's ``ProtectHome`` feature to save a lot of time figuring out why deploy keys or scripts won't work when invoked from Caddy.
+* Pushover and Uptimerobot make for great finishing touches.

 The old Wordpress site:

 ![The old Wordpress site](/img/wordpress_to_hugo__wordpress_site.png)

 ## Advantages of Hugo and Caddy over Wordpress

-Some of the advantages of the Hugo/Caddy setup over Wordpress as I see them.
+Some of the advantages of the Hugo/Caddy setup over Wordpress as I see them:

 * No more maintenance due to patching of Wordpress and plugins used. [^footnote_wordpress]
 * No more security risks due to [the nature of Wordpress](http://www.openwall.com/lists/oss-security/2016/11/21/3) and [some of its plugins](https://blog.ripstech.com/2016/the-state-of-wordpress-security/).